Review: Lucky Penny's 'Bright Star' lights up a dark night

 Then, a flashback to 1923.
 Alice is not yet 18 and in love with Jimmy Ray Dobbs, played by a tall and earnest Ian Elliot.
 But here she is an entirely different woman.
 She is young, fresh and carefree.
 Headstrong, passionate and mischievous.
 One night they consummate their love.
 It only takes once.

 After the exam where she learns she is pregnant, the doctor tells her a lie.
 He says that he will keep her pregnancy a secret.
-Of course he tells her father, Papa Murphy (Sean O’Brian) who in turn tells Jimmy Ray’s father, Mayor Dobbs (Barry Martin).
+Of course he tells her father, Papa Murphy (Scott Slagle) who in turn tells Jimmy Ray’s father, Mayor Dobbs (Barry Martin).

 What Mayor Dobbs and Papa Murphy conspire to do next is abominable.
 Its callousness, mercilessness, barbarity, arrogance, greedfulness, short sightedness, inhumanity and fundamentally base cruelty is horrific to even contemplate and explains Alice’s frigidity 23 years later.
 Having a live cast of incredible actors dramatize something so appalling, only makes the experience all the more excruciating.